-- THAT Report EMS-03-2020 Update on the Haldimand County Emergency Management Program be received; - 2.
-AND THAT the Annual Emergency Management Program Statement of Completion be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to the Ontario Fire Marshal and Emergency Management.
+- 1. THAT Report EMS-05-2021 Adoption of the Haldimand County Emergency Management Program and Emergency Response Plan be received; - 2.
+THAT a by-law be presented to Council for enactment to adopt the Emergency Management Plan; - AND THAT the Annual Emergency Management Program Statement of Completion be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to the Ontario Fire Marshal and Emergency Management.